frankNowinski/frankNowinski.github.io/_posts/2016-03-18-editing-a-form-asynchronously.md

 Now all of the input fields will default to being hidden within the DOM unless told otherwise.

-The next barrier will be hiding the plain html text while simultaneously displaying the workout input fields when the user clicks on the `Edit` link.
-To achieve this I'll have to create an event listener that will perform this function whenever an `Edit` link gets clicked:
+The next barrier will be hiding the plain html text while simultaneously displaying the workout input fields when the user clicks on the <code>Edit</code> link.
+To achieve this I'll have to create an event listener that will perform this function whenever an <code>Edit</code> link gets clicked:

 {% highlight javascript linenos %}
 $('tbody').on('click', 'a.edit-link', function(){